cosmos/cosmos-sdk/x/auth/vesting/cmd/vestcalc/README.md

 ## Writing a schedule

-When the `--write` flag is set, the tool will write a schedule in JSON to stdout.
+When the `--write` flag is set, the tool will write a schedule to stdout.
+The format is the the format expected by the `create-periodic-vesting-account` or `create-clawback-vesting-account` cli commands, namely a JSON object with the members:

+- `"start_time"`: integer UNIX time;
+- `"periods"`: a JSON array of JSON objects with members:
+    - "coins": string giving the text coins format for the amount vested at this event;
+    - "length_seconds": positive integer seconds from the last vesting event, or from the start time for the first vesting event.

 The following flags control the output:

-- `--coins:` The coins to vest, e.g. `100ubld,50urun`.
+- `--coins:` The total coins to vest, e.g. `100ubld,50urun`.
-- `--months`: The number of months to vest over.
+- `--months`: The number of monthly to vesting events.
-- `--time`: The time of day of the vesting event, in 24-hour HH:MM format.
-  Defaults to midnight.
 - `--start`: The vesting start time: i.e. the first event happens in the next month.
 Specified in the format `YYYY-MM-DD` or `YYYY-MM-DDThh:mm`, e.g. `2006-01-02T15:04` for 3:04pm on January 2, 2006.
+- `--time`: The time of day of the vesting events, in 24-hour HH:MM format.
+  Defaults to midnight.
-- `--cliffs`: One or more vesting cliffs in `YYYY-MM-DD` or `YYYY-MM-DDThh:mm` format.
+- `--cliffs`: Vesting cliffs in `YYYY-MM-DD` or `YYYY-MM-DDThh:mm` format.
 Only the latest one will have any effect, but it is useful to let the computer do that calculation to avoid mistakes.
 Multiple cliff dates can be separated by commas or given as multiple arguments.
+Cliffs are not required.

+The vesting events will occur each month following the start time on the same day of the month (or the last day of the month, if the month does not have a sufficient number of days), for the specified number of months.
+The total coins to vest will be divided as evenly as possible among all the vesting events.
+Lastly, all events before the last cliff time, if any, are consolidated into a single even at the last cliff time with the sum of the event amounts.

 ## Reading a schedule